-Reverse mortgages (sometimes referred to as "home equity conversion loans") enable older homeowners to use their built-up equity without selling their home.
-The lending institution gives you funds based on your home equity amount; you receive a one-time amount, a monthly payment or a line of credit.
-Repayment isn't necessary until after the homeowner puts his home up for sale, moves (such as to a retirement community) or passes away.
-At the time your house has been sold or is no longer used as your main residence, you (or your estate) must repay the lender for the money you received from the reverse mortgage in addition to interest among other finance charges.
+Reverse mortgages (also referred to as "home equity conversion loans") enable older homeowners to tap into home equity without selling their home.
+Choosing between a monthly amount, a line of credit, or a one-time payment, you can take out a loan based on your equity.
+Paying back your loan isn't necessary until when the borrower sells the property, moves (such as into a retirement community) or dies.
+When you sell your home or you no longer use it as your main residence, you (or your estate) are required to repay the lender for the funds you obtained from the reverse mortgage plus interest and other fees.

-Most reverse mortgages are appropriate for homeowners who are at least 62 years old, have a small or zero balance owed against the home and maintain the house as your main residence.
+Most reverse mortgages require you be at least sixty-two years of age, have a small or zero balance owed against the home and maintain the house as your principal living place.

 Do you have a question regarding a mortgage program?